 The website for the Buffalo Firefighters (Local 282) was developed by me in mid-to-late-2017 in collaboration with e3communications, and is still used by them as their main source of communication with matters that concern the general public.
 The website was built using WordPress and is hosted by GoDaddy.

-To see websites that I developed (or worked on in general) for previous employers, you can look at the links under the relevant experiences on my LinkedIn profile.
+To see other websites and projects that I have worked on, you can look at the links under the relevant experiences on my LinkedIn profile.